risk-redux/control_freak/README.md

 # Welcome to `control_freak`!

+**Note**: The Revision 4 version of `control_freak` is no longer hosted live anywhere, but we'll keep the code and associated parsed data available here in this branch.

 `control_freak` is a part of the [Risk Redux](https://risk-redux.io) project, which seeks to turn NIST frameworks into practical web applications.

 Realizing that _[NIST SP 800-53, Security and Privacy Controls for Federal Information Systems and Organizations](https://csrc.nist.gov/publications/detail/sp/800-53/rev-4/final)_ is a fantastic reference for cybersecurity controls, but that <kbd>⌘ + F</kbd>-ing through dense PDFs was a fool's errand, we created `control_freak` to support some simple searching capabilities (poorly) and provide a simpler organization of all the interconnected information.